ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    <tr>
    <td><strong>param3</strong></td>
    <td>length</td>
-   <td>should be filled in with the meters of line to release.
+   <td>should be filled in with the meters of the line to release.
 Positive numbers release the line, negative retract the line.
 Note "action" should be "1"</td>
    </tr>
    <tr>
    <td><strong>param4</strong></td>